Can I Withdraw My PF After Filling an SSN Form with My Previous Employer?

 tosubhasish

-The HR of my previous company informed me that I have to transfer by filling FORM 13 & can not withdraw since I had filled up SSN Form with them.
+The HR of my previous company informed me that I have to transfer by filling out FORM 13 and cannot withdraw since I had filled out the SSN form with them.
+They maintain a PF Trust in Hyderabad.

 092305 33747